influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/genericEventSource.md

 # events.v1alpha1.genericEventSource

-GenericEventSource refers to a generic event source.
-It can be used to implement a custom event source.
+"GenericEventSource refers to a generic event source.
+It can be used to implement a custom event source."

 ## Index